rohithk2001/Weather-Monitor/README.md

 npm start
 ```
 ### Frontend Setup
-- open a new terminal
+- Open a new terminal
 - Navigate to Frontend:
 ```bash
 cd weather-monitor